-You’ll find that using the coconut oil method for hair color will slow down your color fading.
+You’ll also find that using the coconut oil method for hair color will slow down your color fading.
 This is because, as previously mentioned, dyeing your hair opens the cuticles, which causes faster color fade.
 If your cuticles are in better health, your color will fade more slowly.

 How Does Coconut Oil React With Hair Color?